Scalable Experimental Bounds for Entangled Quantum State Fidelities: Related Work

 Additionally, quantum state verification (also known as the non-tomographic method) uses advanced statistical approaches to verify whether the output of some device is the target state.
 Previous works on quantum state verification techniques validate specific state preparation such as Dicke states~\cite{liu2019efficient}, GHZ states~\cite{li2020optimal}, Hypergraph states~\cite{zhu2019efficienthyp}, Pure states~\cite{li2019efficient,yu2019optimal,zhu2019efficient,wang2019optimal}, \etc There are also some generalized approaches for state verification~\cite{zhu2019general, zhu2019optimal, pallister2018optimal,zhang2020experimental, jiang2020towards, tokunaga2006fidelity}.
+Furthermore, Yu~\etal~\cite{yu2022statistical} utilizes advanced statistical methods for resource-efficient quantum state verification.